ArchangeI/ArchangeI/README.md

 - 👋 Hi, I’m @ArchangeI
-- 👀 I’m interested in programing and game engines
+- 👀 I’m .Net developer
-- 🌱 I’m currently learning C# and Unity
 - 📫 To get in touch with me (catsoffin@gmail.com)

 <!---